stormchaserroleplaying/stormchaserRPG/Species/Elf/index.md

 ## Race
 Ancient divides amongst the elven people resulted in six main races: high elves, wood elves, sea elves, dark elves, shadow elves and fey elves.
 Choose one of these races.

+### Wood Elves
+As a wood elf, you have keen senses and intuition and your fleet feet carry you quickly and stealthily through your native forests.
+Wood elves are frequently more friendly than high elves, with olive skin, dark brown, red, or ocasionally dark blonde hair and green, brown, or hazel eyes.